Multipartite entanglement at dynamical quantum phase transitions with non-uniformly spaced criticalities: Dynamical quantum phase transitions in DATXY model

-\item For $\lambda_2=0$ and fixed $\lambda_1$, quenching into the CH phase from the AFM phase by increasing $d$ in the quantum quench does not result into a DQPT, as, in that case, the initial Hamiltonian, $\hat{H}(\lambda_1, 0, d (< \gamma))$, and the final Hamiltonian, $\hat{H}(\lambda_1, 0, d(> \gamma))$, commutes with each other.
+\item For $\lambda_2=0$ and fixed $\lambda_1$, quenching into the CH phase from the AFM phase by increasing $d$ in the quantum quench does not result into a DQPT, as, in that case, the initial Hamiltonian, $\hat{H}(\lambda_1, 0, d (< \gamma))$, and the final Hamiltonian, $\hat{H}(\lambda_1, 0, d(> \gamma))$, commute with each other.
 However, with $\lambda_2 \neq 0$, a DQPT from the AFM to CH phase is possible, provided the quenching is done sufficiently deep into the CH phase (Fig. \ref{fig:dpt_ept}(d)).

-\item Similar to the quenching from the AFM to the CH phase, we report DQPT for certain situations when quenching have been performed from the PM-I or PM-II phase to well inside the CH phase (see Figs. \ref{fig:dpt_ept}(b), (c), (e) and (f)). \end{enumerate} From the above observations, it is clear that, except for certain situations, there is no one-to-one connection between DQPT and EQPT phases in the DATXY model.
-However, all the observations reported here indicate that the \emph{non analyticity of the rate function implies quench accross atleast a single critical line.}

-In the next section, we would analyze DQPT from an information theoretic point of view involving both bipartite and multipartite entanglement, and compare it with the usual Loschmidt echo-based approach.
+Similar features are observed for PM-I(II) $\rightarrow$ CH quenches (see Figs. \ref{fig:dpt_ept}(b), (c), (e) and (f)).

+\end{enumerate} From the above observations, it is clear that, typically, there is no one-to-one connection between DQPT and EQPT phases in the DATXY model.
+However, all the observations reported here indicate that the \emph{non-analyticity of the rate function implies quench across at least a single critical line,} thereby providing us with a \emph{necessary} condition for obtaining a DQPT.
+Now, we would analyze DQPT from an information-theoretic point of view and compare it with the Loschmidt echo-based approach.